Cross Connection Program

 If I have a backflow prevention device, what do I need to do?

 If you have a device, under state regulations, you must have it tested annually.
 Testing must be done by a certified plumber and be submitted to the Village after the tests are complete.
-Failure to test a device can result in fines of up to $750 per day.
+Failure to test a device can result in daily fines until the device is tested.

 When do I need to have my device tested?

 All devices must be tested on an annual basis, regardless of use.
 The due date will be the same date each year for each individual customer.
 When BSI Online mails your first notice, it will include the date of your last test as well as the name and contact information for the plumber who last completed it.